Electoral system of Australia: Compulsory voting

 Voting is compulsory at federal elections, by-elections and referendums for those on the electoral roll, as well as for State and Territory elections.
 Australia enforces compulsory voting.
-People in this situation are asked to explain their failure to vote.
+People who do not vote are asked to explain their failure to do so.
 If no satisfactory reason is provided (for example, illness or religious prohibition), a fine of up to $170 is imposed, and failure to pay the fine may result in a court hearing and additional costs.
 About 5% of enrolled voters fail to vote at most elections.
 In South Australia, Tasmania and Western Australia voting at local elections is not compulsory.
 In the other states, local council elections are also compulsory.

 Compulsory voting was introduced for the Queensland state election in 1915, for federal elections since the 1925 federal election, and Victoria introduced it for the Legislative Assembly at the 1927 state election and for Legislative Council elections in 1935.
 New South Wales and Tasmania introduced compulsory voting in 1928, Western Australia in 1936 and South Australia in 1942.

 Though the immediate justification for compulsory voting at the federal level was the low voter turnout (59.38%) at the 1922 federal election, down from 71.59% at the 1919 federal election, its introduction was a condition of the Country Party agreeing to form an alliance with the then minority Nationalist Party.
 Compulsory voting was not on the platform of either the Stanley Bruce-led Nationalist/Country party coalition government or the Matthew Charlton-led Labor opposition.
 The change took the form of a private member's bill initiated by Herbert Payne, a backbench Tasmanian Nationalists senator, who on 16 July 1924 introduced the bill in the Senate.
 Payne's bill was passed with little debate (the House of Representatives agreeing to it in less than an hour), and in neither house was a division required, hence no votes were recorded against the bill.
-It received Royal Assent on 31 July 1924 as the Commonwealth Electoral Act 1924.
+It received royal assent on 31 July 1924 as the Commonwealth Electoral Act 1924.
 The 1925 federal election was the first to be conducted under compulsory voting, which saw the turnout rise to 91.4%.
 The turnout increased to about 95% within a couple of elections and has stayed at about that level since.
 Compulsory voting at referendums was considered when a referendum was proposed in 1915, but, as the referendum was never held, the idea was put on hold.